Mendes2099/Aulas-Python/Aulas Python/Projecto final/Portfolio/Apresentação do Projeto.md

    ```bash
    npm run dev
    ```
-3. No navegador:
+3. No Browser:
-   🌐 Explore a página inicial e as seções de projetos.
+   🌐 Explore a página!

 ---